Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 * Evolve the concept of the license
 * Be more user-friendly
 * Get better promotion
+* Open source doesn't mean release the code

 ### Use Open Source software because is better not because is free

 Just this title has some issues because Open Source != free, take as example WordPress ecosystem or other CMSs where additional software is sold but the code is public (and not obfuscated/minified).
 A software can be open source but this doesn’t mean that it’s free, it needs to follow the 4 freedoms that don’t mention the money factor.

 We as community and users need to move on the open to this new level, it isn’t anymore a matter of money as before.
 Taking as example LibreOffice having to compete with Office 365 that is a cloud service sold to public governments and is cheaper than Office suite to install in the computers.
 So IT departments prefer Office 365 because they don’t need to take care of supporting it, installing it and so on (welcome to the cloud baby) but this opens the door to other questions.
 Where are the files hosted?
 In what country?
 There are secret/privacy information on them?
 If I cancel the subscription what it’s going to happen?